Excelsior-Henderson Motorcycle

-Excelsior-Henderson Motorcycle was a motorcycle manufacturing company located in Belle Plaine, Minnesota in the late 1990s.
+Excelsior-Henderson Motorcycle was a motorcycle manufacturing company located in Belle Plaine, Minnesota, in the late 1990s that briefly produced a single model before falling into bankruptcy.

 History

 The company was originally founded as Hanlon Manufacturing Company by Daniel Hanlon during early 1993 in Burnsville, Minnesota, United States.
 The company secured the rights of motorcycle names previously used by the former Excelsior-Henderson company, that was owned by Ignatz Schwinn of the Schwinn company.
-The company proceeded to design and manufacture OEM proprietary motorcycles with design originality of the former Excelsior and Henderson motorcycles.
+The company proceeded to design and manufacture proprietary motorcycles under the nameplate of the former Excelsior and Henderson motorcycles.

 Factory

 From 1997 to 1998, the company constructed a factory in Belle Plaine, Minnesota.
 The factory was equipped for a capacity of 10,000 motorcycles per year, and, with a few minor assembly and finishing line changes, would have had a capacity of 20,000.
-In 2009, the factory was converted to the headquarters of Cambria, a company specializing in quartz surfaces.
+After Excelsior-Henderson's closure, the factory was converted in 2009 to the headquarters of Cambria, a company specializing in quartz surfaces.